Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Maret 2026 12.44.11 UTC
+- WIB: Senin, 23 Maret 2026 14.24.53 UTC
-- WITA: Senin, 23 Maret 2026 13.44.11 UTC
+- WITA: Senin, 23 Maret 2026 15.24.53 UTC
-- WIT: Senin, 23 Maret 2026 14.44.11 UTC
+- WIT: Senin, 23 Maret 2026 16.24.53 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: friendship
+Kategori: success